TonyHC/Ecommerce/README.md

 Full stack web application using Angular 13 and Spring Boot 2

-- Angular along with Bootstrap 5, HTML and CSS as the frontend
+- Angular with Bootstrap 5, HTML, and CSS as the frontend

 - Create a REST API using Spring Boot that communicates with MySQL as the backend

 - Utilize Okta along with Spring Security for authentication and authorization services

+## How to run this web application and its required services on Docker

+**Prerequisites**
+- Clone or download this repository through your preferred method

+- Make sure you have Docker or Docker Desktop installed on your machine

+- Open your preferred terminal and change to the directory containing the docker-compose.yml
+	- Enter the following Docker command: `docker compose up -d` to create the required containers
+	- Wait for the containers to be built and finish running

+<br>**Docker containers are up and running**
+- Visit [phpMyAdmin](http://localhost:8080) to access the GUI for MySQL and log in with the following credentials:
+	- `Username: root`
+	- `Password: password`

+- Head to [eCommerce](http://localhost:8443) to access the web application

-## How to visit web application hosted by Heroku
+## How to visit the web application hosted by Heroku
 - Head to https://ecom-store-app.herokuapp.com/products to check out the web application

-- Ecommerce web application is hosted on [Heroku](https://devcenter.heroku.com/) with the [ClearDB MySQL](https://devcenter.heroku.com/articles/cleardb) addon to store data on the cloud
+- The eCommerce web application is hosted on [Heroku](https://devcenter.heroku.com/) with the [ClearDB MySQL](https://devcenter.heroku.com/articles/cleardb) addon to store data on the cloud

 ## Features
 **Regular User**
-- View a list of products (pagination implemented with help of [ng-bootstrap](https://ng-bootstrap.github.io/#/home)):
+- View a list of products (pagination implemented with the help of [ng-bootstrap](https://ng-bootstrap.github.io/#/home)):
-  - Click on categories listed in navigation sidebar
+  - Click on categories listed in the navigation sidebar
-  - Searching the product's name at searchbar in navigation bar
+  - Searching the product's name through the search bar in the navigation bar

 - Change the number of products displayed on each page (default 10 per page)
-  - Click on dropdown on bottom-right corner and select an option
+  - Click on the dropdown in the bottom-right corner and select an option

 - Adjust how the search result for a list of products gets sorted
   - The default sort is by the product's name in ascending order (*only for searching*)